- Melissa Agnes, Crisis management speaker and consultant, President and co-founder of Agnes + Day Inc.

 - Deb Hileman, CEO, Institute for Crisis Management

 - Ann Hutchison, Senior HR Advisor and Crisis Communication Instructor, Western University

 - Bernard Jones, Owner/Principal, B Jones BCP Consulting, LLC

 - Larry Liss, CTO, Blank Rome LLP

 - John A. Parnell, Belk Chair of Management and author in the field strategic and crisis management, University of North Carolina-Pembroke

 - Kevin Warner, Security and Compliance Officer, BRIDGE Healthcare Partners

 - Business contingency and IT disaster recovery plans focus on how to resume normal operations following an incident.
-The missing piece is how does the organization initially respond to and assess an incident, including whether to execute the BCP/DRP.
+The missing piece is the crisis management plan – the overarching plan that guides the organization’s initial response, assessment, and action.

-- Organizations that don’t have a crisis management plan are far less able to minimize the impact of other crises such as a security breach, health & safety incident, or attacks on their reputation.
+- Organizations without a crisis management plan are far less able to minimize the impact of other crises such as a security breach, health & safety incident, or attacks on their reputation.

 Impact and Result